-I wanted to share all the Christmas ornaments and magnets I made this week along with glittery box houses and other stuff!
+I wanted to share all the Christmas ornaments, magnets, glittery box houses, shutter signs, and other stuff I made this week.
 I enjoy making anything Christmas.
 It’s my favorite time of the year.
+Believe it or not, it’s time to start on your Christmas DIYs.

-These projects are really easy and I especially love the Christmas card ornaments made out of….what else but Christmas cards.
-It's a great way to save favorite cards (and memories) from friends and family.
+These Christmas crafts projects are really easy and I especially love the Christmas card ornaments made out of….what else but Christmas cards?
+It’s a great way to save favorite cards (and memories) from friends and family.
 You will think of the sender every time you see the ornament hanging on the tree.
 The photo shows a few of the cards we received last year.

 I pulled out my junk jewelry stash.
 This is just a small part of it.
 Some of the jewelry is missing stones here and there and some of the jewelry is in perfect condition.

-The snowman card was 3 dimensional and I just cut a piece of a red card for the tree trunk, no topper needed.
+The snowman card was three-dimensional and I just cut a piece of a red card for the tree trunk, no topper needed.
 You could also make a garland out of the Christmas card trees!

-Next I made refrigerator magnets using pieces of the jewelry.
-I really like the fleur dis lis magnet with the rhinestone face.
-'When making refrigerator magnets you should use strong magnets like these.
+I made refrigerator magnets using pieces of jewelry.
+I like the fleur dis lis magnet with the rhinestone face.
+‘When making refrigerator magnets, you should use strong magnets like these.
+These would make great Christmas gifts!

 The little angels are vintage package decorations.
 I’ve had them for years and I never could decide what to do with them.
 They are so pretty.
 The picture above was cut from the video I made and the colors are off.